Neonate and Juvenile

 Developmental Neurotoxicity Assessment: Neonatal Programmed Cell Death

-The assessment of permanent damage in neonates and juveniles is made difficult due to the normal occurrence of programmed cell death in the developing brain and the fact that the timelines for disintegration (and the corresponding windows to view these) are shortened from days to hours.
+The assessment of permanent damage in neonates and juveniles is difficult due to the normal occurrence of programmed cell death in the developing brain, and timelines for disintegration (and the corresponding windows to view these) are shortened from days to hours.
 Patterns of degeneration must be compared to a baseline level to determine changes in cell death activity.
 Architecting a study design to account for the earlier and shorter observable opportunity of cell death becomes a critical consideration.

 The distinct pattern of degenerated cells in the ventral border of the anterior ventral thalamus is shown below.

-Adjacent sections from neonate rat brain stained with thionine and the Cupric Silver method.
+Adjacent sections from neonate rat brain stained with thionine and the Cupric Silver method by NSA.

 The temporal histogram below illustrates peak times of cell death in the ventral septum of rat brain.
 The tabulation of all neuronal populations will identify critical periods during which brain development might be perturbed.